Charles Emmanuel IV: Reign

 At the death of his father on 16 October 1796 Charles Emmanuel succeeded as King of Sardinia.
 The kingdom included not only the island of Sardinia but also significant territories in northwest Italy including all of Piedmont.

 In March 1796, Sardinia had been forced to conclude the disadvantageous Treaty of Paris (1796) with the French Republic, giving the French army free passage through Piedmont.
 On 4 April 1797, Charles Emmanuel decided to make a preliminary deal with France under which he would renounce control of Sardinia in exchange for an equivalent territory in Italy.
 The treasury of the kingdom was empty, the army was disabled and disorganised, and revolutionary feeling was strong among the populace.
 Between 1796 and 1798, two conspiracies against the monarchy were foiled and the conspirators condemned to death.
 On 6 December 1798 the French, under Joubert, occupied Turin and forced Charles Emanuel to abdicate all his territories on the Italian mainland and restrict his realm to the island of Sardinia, which stayed out of the reach of the French army.
 After this, Piedmont became a French military region.
 Charles Emmanuel and his wife left Turin for Parma and then Florence.
 In February 1799, security concerns forced Charles Emmanuel to retire to Sardinia.
 The following month, the French occupied Florence and expelled the Grand-Duke of Tuscany from his domains.

 In Sardinia, Charles Emmanuel issued a formal protest against the confiscation of his mainland territories, announced numerous reforms for the island, and closed his ports to the English fleet.
 In the meanwhile, the Russian army had liberated Turin from the French.
 At the invitation of tsar Paul I of Russia, who had instructed General Suvorov to send count Alessandro de Rege di Gifflenga to Sardinia to restore the Sardinian throne, Charles Emmanuel decided to leave the island and return to the mainland.
 When he disembarked at Livorno with his wife on 22 September 1799, he discovered that the Russian army had left Piedmont in Austrian hands and that the latter were not inclined to support his restoration.
 He then decided to establish himself at the Villa del Poggio Imperiale near Florence, where he met with one of his subjects, Vittorio Alfieri.

-Between 1800 and 1802, Charles Emmanuel and his wife stayed at Rome, Frascati, Neaples, and Caserta.
+Between 1800 and 1802, Charles Emmanuel and his wife stayed at Rome, Frascati, Naples, and Caserta.